 Researchers still don’t know whether autoimmune diabetes in adults is due to the same underlying disease process as type 1 diabetes in children, and there are many LADA questions that still need answers.
 In an attempt to standardize the definition of LADA, the Immunology of Diabetes Society recently proposed the following criteria: patients should be at least thirty years of age, positive for at least one of four antibodies commonly present in type 1 diabetic patients, and untreated with insulin within the first six months of diagnosis.

 No one can predict exactly how long a LADA patient will continue to produce insulin.
 For some, like dLife columnist Jessica Apple, the slow process of beta-cell destruction had probably been ongoing for close to a decade.
 The crucial task for the physician is to avoid missing a LADA diagnosis.
 Once LADA is diagnosed, the physician should recognize that some LADA patients require insulin, but because of the similarities to type 2 diabetes, they may benefit from concurrent treatment with various oral medicines.

 Regardless of your age, if you are labeled as having type 2 diabetes but have no family history of diabetes and are not overweight, you may, in fact, have LADA.
 Your doctor can check for this with a blood test for autoantibodies and c-peptide levels, which indicate the amount of insulin you are producing (a low c-peptide level suggests LADA).

 Jessica Apple is the co-founder and editor-in-chief of the online diabetes magazine ASweetLife.org.
-Her essays and stories have appeared in many national publications including the New York Times magazine, The Financial Times magazine, and The Southern Review.
+Her essays and stories have appeared in many national publications, including The New York Times Magazine, Financial Times, and The Southern Review.
 She and her husband both have autoimmune diabetes.

 Updated by Julia Telfer, MPH, 10/16.